Install SQL Server 2014 CTP2

 Start Server Manager from the taskbar.

-Make sure that the target server is selected and click Next.
+Ensure that the target server is selected and click Next.

-Check .
-NET Framework 3.5 Features in feature selection.
+In the selection of features ".
+NET Framework 3.5 Features.
 Leave the hierarchy of the children as they are.

 Close the window when the installation is complete.